-Natural habitats such as that here at Moorunde are needed to support our Southern Hairy-nosed Wombats and the many thousands of plants, animals, birds and insects that contribute to a healthy environment.

-You can help by donating on our website to contribute to the maintenance of this and our other wildlife reserves within SA.
+Thriving habitats such as that here at Moorunde are needed to support our Southern Hairy-nosed Wombats and the many thousands of plants, animals, birds and insects that contribute to a healthy environment.
+You can help by making a small donation to contribute to the maintenance of this and our other wildlife reserves within SA.
+Our volunteers check the box weekly, ensuring your contributions meet their intended use.